 Every gas fireplace has something called a pilot assembly, and it usually consists of a pilot light, thermocouple, and thermopile.
 It is usually located behind the logs and is responsible for starting the fire.
 Over time, dust and soot will pile up on the pilot assembly.
 So, you have to clean them regularly, which you can do by yourself, and it won’t cost you anything.
 But, on the other hand, fixing a broken gas fireplace can cost upwards of $1,000.
+Let’s find out what is the best way how to clean a pilot light on gas fireplace.

 Time required: 30 minutes